NUSGreyhats/grey-cat-the-flag-site/content/index.md

 ### $ ctf -h

-Grey Cat The Flag is [NUS Greyhats](https://nusgreyhats.org)' new inaugural self-hosted CTF, in collaboration with [National Cybersecurity Labs](https://ncl.sg)
+Grey Cat The Flag is [NUS Greyhats](https://nusgreyhats.org)' new inaugural self-hosted CTF, in collaboration with [National Cybersecurity R&D Labs](https://ncl.sg).

 #### What is CTF?